opencog/atomspace/opencog/persist/README.md

 usability implications.
 These are discussed in the `README.md` file for the SQL implementation, and semantics are explicitly tested in the SQL unit tests.

+Right now, you are provided with mechanism, not policy.
+You have the tools, and you can implement whatever policy you want.

 Future directions: